Jihlava: 20th century

 From an ethnic point of view, the city was half-German (about 54% in 1921) and half-Czech, but mostly German was spoken here.
-The city and its surroundings constituted a German-speaking enclave within Czech-speaking Bohemia and Moravia, so-called Jihlava language island.
+The city and its surroundings constituted a German-speaking enclave within Czech-speaking Bohemia and Moravia, the so-called Jihlava language island.
 After World War I and the establishment of Czechoslovakia, the Germans demanded the annexation of the German language island to Austria.
 But the Austrian parliament itself rejected their request, so they had to adapt.
 In the 1920 election, German parties won a majority.

 The relatively peaceful coexistence of the Czech and German-speaking inhabitants that lasted for hundreds of years ended with the nationalism caused by the Sudeten German Party of Konrad Henlein, which raised in 1933.

 The Jewish synagogue, built in 1862–1863, was burnt down in 1939.
 Most of Jihlava's Jewish population, which numbered over 1,000 people, was deported and killed due to the Holocaust in Bohemia and Moravia.
 After the end of World War II, starting from 9 May 1945, German-speakers were banned from using public transportation and were ordered to carry white armbands identifying them as Germans.
 Following the Beneš decrees, most of the German-speakers were expelled.

 Between 1950 and 1952, Jihlava was the site of several show trials of Communist Party of Czechoslovakia, which were directed against the influence of the Catholic Church on the rural population.
 In the processes eleven death sentences were passed.
 All the convicted persons were rehabilitated after the Velvet Revolution.

 In 1969, in protest against the normalization in Czechoslovakia, Evžen Plocek set himself on fire on the city square in emulation of others in Prague.
 Today there is a memorial plaque to him.

 On 6 June 1991, after the collapse of centrally-planned socialist economy, the first ever supermarket in now-capitalist Czechoslovakia opened in Jihlava.